ausaccessfed/dev-portal/docs/_pages/rapidconnect_register.markdown

 ---

 # Register your service
+---

-To register a new service please visit:
+To register a **new service** please visit the AAF Rapid Connect website in the:

 > [AAF Test Federation](https://manager.test.aaf.edu.au/rapid_connect/services/new){: .btn }
 >